This is the third article in our Voices of Peanut Farming series.

-Greg Baltz, National Peanut Board Alternate member from Pocahontas, Arkansas has been farming for over 35 years.
-He typically grows rice, soybeans, and corn on a regular basis.
+Greg Baltz, National Peanut Board member from Pocahontas, Arkansas has been farming for over 35 years.
+He typically grows rice, soybeans and corn on a regular basis.
 About five years ago he added peanuts to his farm as a sustainable part of his crop rotation.

 Peanuts have been a net positive for Baltz, but he never thought about growing them until he was approached by members of the peanut industry who were searching for irrigated land.

-“We started farming peanuts in 2011 and it was pretty exciting,” said Baltz.
-“When the industry came to us they were running out of water in west Texas and Oklahoma and they were looking for new peanut ground…with the right soils that suited the environment correctly.
+“We started farming peanuts in 2011, and it was pretty exciting,” Baltz said.
+“When the industry came to us, they were running out of water in west Texas and Oklahoma, and they were looking for new peanut ground…with the right soils that suited the environment correctly.
 And also we had developed our land for irrigation and that’s what the industry was looking for was irrigated sandy peanut soils.
-So we jumped in feet first, I guess, and have been growing peanuts ever since.”
+So, we jumped in feet first, I guess, and have been growing peanuts ever since.”

 Indeed, peanuts have contributed to Baltz’s farm by allowing him to conserve fertilizer for his other crops.
 The impetus for growing them, however, came at a time when Southwestern peanut growers were experiencing a long and stymieing drought.